Danikrlop47/golang-Jsonsearch/README.md

 - Better support for sub collections
 - More methods to allow different types of reads/writes
 - More tests (you can never have enough!)

-## Contributing
-Contributions to scribble are welcome and encouraged.
-Scribble is a [Nanobox](https://nanobox.io) project and contributions should follow the [Nanobox Contribution Process & Guidelines](https://docs.nanobox.io/contributing/).